2018 Michigan Proposal 2

 Michigan Proposal 18-2 was a ballot initiative approved by voters in Michigan as part of the 2018 United States elections.
 The proposal was created in preparation of the 2020 United States census, to move control of redistricting from the state legislature to an independent commission.
 The commission consists of thirteen members selected randomly by the secretary of state: four affiliated with Democrats, four affiliated with Republicans, and five independents.
 Any Michigan voter can apply to be a commissioner, as long as they have not been, in the last six years, a politician or lobbyist.
 Proponents argued that Michigan's current districts are gerrymandered, giving an unfair advantage to the Republican Party.
 Opponents argued that the process would give the secretary of state too much power over redistricting, and that the people on the commission would be unlikely to understand principles of redistricting.
 The proposal was approved with 61.28% of the vote.

 History

 Background

 2016 Michigan House of Representatives election results.
 Despite getting a nearly even share of the votes (49.2%–49.13%), Republicans won 63 seats to Democrats' 47.

 Following the 2010 midterms in Michigan, Republicans controlled the Michigan state government, and therefore controlled redistricting.
 The districts they created were gerrymandered to give a partisan advantage to Republicans.
 In the 2012 Michigan House of Representatives election, Democrats won 53.97% of the vote, compared to 46.03% for Republicans.
 Despite this, Republicans won 59 seats, to Democrats' 51.
 A similar result occurred in 2016, with a nearly even vote (49.2%–49.13%) leading to a 16-seat advantage for Republicans.

-In 2019, the districts for the Michigan House, Michigan Senate, and United States House of Representatives were ruled as unconstitutional partisan gerrymandering.
+On April 25, 2019, a three-judge panel of the United States District Court for the Eastern District of Michigan ruled in League of Women Voters of Michigan v.
+Benson that the districting for the Michigan House of Representatives, the Michigan Senate, and the Michigan's delegation to the United States House of Representatives were unconstitutional partisan gerrymandering.
+On April 30, 2019, the two sets of intervenors appealed to the Supreme Court of the United States, which on May 24 granted their applications to stay the remedial map-drawing process pending appeal.
+On June 27, 2019, the Supreme Court of the United States vacated the federal district court's ruling in the landmark decision in Rucho v.
+Common Cause, dismissing partisan gerrymandering claims as non-justiciable by federal courts.